Riverscapes/riverscapes-website-jekyll/Tools/Technical_Reference/Documentation_Standards/WebSites/theming.md

 ## Before You Start

-You are going to need a copy of the Riverscapes **TemplateDocs** repo.
-You can either use the green `Clone or Download` button on the [repo's GitHub web page](https://github.com/Riverscapes/TemplateDocs), or you can use git to clone down the repo.
+You are going to need a copy of the Riverscapes **[riverscapes-jekyll-theme](https://github.com/Riverscapes/riverscapes-jekyll-theme)** repo.
+You can either use the green `Clone or Download` button on the [repo's GitHub web page](https://github.com/Riverscapes/riverscapes-jekyll-theme), or you can use git to clone down the repo.
 Regardless, make sure that you have the **latest version**.
 This theme will change from time to time.

 Now you are ready to apply the theme to your site.
 Choose the section below that applies to you.
-If your site has never had the Riverscapes theme applied to it before, then choose [Theming a New Site](#theming-a-new-site).
+If your site has never had the Riverscapes theme applied to it before, then choose [Theming a New Site](#theming-a-new-web-site).
 If your site has some past version of the Theme applied, or you're unsure if it's up to date, then jump to the [Updating a Site That's Already Themed](#updating-a-site-thats-already-themed) section.

 # Theming a New Web Site